 How are works selected for the Hear Now Music Festival?

 In the summer of each year, Hear Now sends out an open call to composers living and working in Los Angeles to submit a work for consideration in the following year’s festival.
 This includes works for the electroacoustic concert, the two chamber music concerts, and, in biennial years, the orchestra concert.
-A composer may submit works in two of the three categories.
+A composer may submit works in one of the three categories.
 The submission process involves strict rules for anonymity — all materials submitted must be clear of the composer’s name.
 However, a confidential email listing the name of the work, the composer’s name and any other pertinent information is sent to the General Manager.